Have you ever visited a town that takes you back thousands of years?

 In Ferrara we met this lovely shopkeeper working away.
 He holds his shop door wide open for passersby like us and before we knew it he welcomed us in.

 Ferrara truly takes you back in time and for that it is not like any other town I’ve explored in Italy.
 I highly recommend experiencing this part of Emilia Romagna and taking the path less travelled to Ferrara.
-When you do, book your stay with a local family at Ai Frutti di Una Volta.
+When you do, book your stay with at Ai Frutti di Una Volta.
 It’s a quaint little B&B run by a lovely couple Marco & Roberta.
 They let you stay with them in their home, with farm-to-table breakfast and their own locally grown fruit tarts and desserts.
 I stayed only one night with them but I left feeling like I was already family.
 Read my review on TripAdvisor.

 More in this series: